hazemfahmyy/3D-Object-Detection/writeup.md

 ![img7](results/glasses2.png)
 *Fig. 3*

-The examples below show how the nearby vehicles are partially detected due to the blind spot of the LIDAR detection:
+The examples below show how the nearby vehicles are partially detected due to the blind spot of the LIDAR detection area:

 ![img7](results/side_car.png)
 *Fig. 4*